 Broccoli takes longer to mature than a lot of other cool season vegetables.
 On average, broccoli is ready to harvest anywhere from 90-130 days from being planted.
 In Phoenix this means harvest times are December through May depending on when it is planted.

 Harvest broccoli when the head is dark green and before it goes to seed.
-Cut the head off at an angle about six inches from the plant.
+Cut the head off at an angle about six inches from the plant when it is about 6-8 inches in diameter.
 The plant should produce more broccoli after the initial harvest.